 Is the Assessor’s Office open?

 Assessor Staff are available, just as they have been throughout this crisis, to assist our citizens and business partners.
 Our Public Assistance area is now open to walk-in meetings, and staff are also available during normal business hours by phone, email, and online chat.
-If you would like to visit the Assessor’s Office in person, please come to the west door of the Wilcox Administration Building.
+If you would like to visit the Assessor’s Office in person, please come to the west door of the Wilcox Administration Building and phone our Public Assistants at 303-660-7450.
+A member of our office team will meet you at the door and escort you into the building.
 We are committed to providing world class customer service and ensure that all customer needs are met.

 How has the pandemic affected my property value?